 3. ‘Save to favorites’ from social media

 We spend hours scanning social media content aimlessly.
-It’s time to create a “swipe file”.
-This includes things that made you stop scrolling and look deeper – what type of content you enjoyed reading, what drew your attention, and what posts you wanted to ‘save’.
+It’s time to create a ‘swipe file’.
+This includes things that make you stop scrolling and look deeper – what type of content you enjoy reading, what draws your attention, and what posts you want to save.
 We often take screenshots of interesting quotes or news items, but they only get dumped in folders not to be looked back into for months.
 Whether the topics were inspirational, debatable, sticky, or engaging, put them in the swipe file.
 Anything that piqued your interest once is bound to generate ideas in retrospect.
 Go back to this file to find topics and get content ideas instantly.

 Review graphic advertisements and social videos that may be relevant to your business.
 Channel your vague thoughts into inspirational and researched content.